redhat-developer/gitops-must-gather/README.md

 - Errors: `must-gather-script-errors.txt`
 - Commands that produced no output: `must-gather-script-no-output.txt`

-All the output of the commands is stored into 3 different format:
+All the output of the commands is stored into 3 different formats:

 - `*.txt` that represents the normal view without any structure.
 - `*.yaml` that is the YAML output of the command.